Miscellaneous

 The floating forest

-While we have an almost daily news story about deforestation, a floating forest has been "planted" in Rotterdam in the Netherlands.
-Jeroen Everaert, the initiator of the project, was inspired by the artwork of Jorge Bakker, a Dutch artist of Colombian origin, who imagined a post-apocalyptic life with amphibious trees and people living on rafts.
-Why don't we translate art into real life?
-Jeroen Everaert asked himself, wanting to beautify an ugly part of Rotterdam's harbour.
+While almost every day we read about deforestation, a floating forest has been "planted" in Rotterdam in the Netherlands.
+Project initiator Jeroen Everaert was inspired by the artwork of Jorge Bakker, a Dutch artist of Colombian origin, who imagined a post-apocalyptic life with amphibious trees and people living on rafts.
+Why not translate art into real life? wondered Jeroen Everaert, wanting to spruce up an ugly part of Rotterdam's harbor.
 Done and done!

-The Floating Forest is the result of the research work of several colleges and universities and the collaboration of several institutions.
-The research focused on finding the tree variety that could survive planted in a buoy.
-The Dutch elm was the winner.
-The metal buoys, which are highly resistant to storms, were donated by the Dutch Ministry of the Environment after being replaced by plastic ones.
+The Floating Forest is the result of research work by several colleges and universities and collaboration between several institutions.
+The research was about finding the kind of tree that could survive planted in a buoy.
+Dutch elm was the winner.
+The metal buoys, which are highly resistant to storms, were donated by the Dutch environment ministry after being replaced with plastic ones.
 Good idea to reuse scrap iron!
-The elm saplings were also donated by a nursery.
-Each sapling was planted in a buoy and draws its water from a 600 litre freshwater tank at the base of the buoy, and the 'soil' is a mixture of sand and fabric that allows the saplings to be fed similar to natural trees.
+Elm saplings were also donated by a nursery.
+Each sapling has been planted in a buoy and draws its water from a 600-liter freshwater-filled reservoir at the base of the buoy, and the 'soil' is a mixture of sand and fabric to allow the sapling to be fed in a similar way to the natural one.

-The water reservoirs will be refilled about 4 times a year and the forest will be able to last between 5 and 10 years.
-Everyone who comes to the area will enjoy nature and marvel at what people can do and become more aware of the need to protect the environment.
-Of course, the floating forest in Rotterdam is the first of many that will 'grow' in other parts of the Netherlands.
+The water reservoirs will be refilled about 4 times a year and the forest will be able to last for 5 to 10 years.
+Everyone who comes to the area will enjoy nature and marvel at what people can do, becoming more aware of the need to protect the environment.
+Of course, the floating forest in Rotterdam is the first of many to 'grow' in other parts of the Netherlands.

 padurea-olanda-3-side

-And while we're on the subject of a floating forest, let's hear about another one: Homebush Bay, in Sydney, Australia, is where a 102-year-old ship was taken after doing its wartime duty.
-Before it was dismantled, the ship was transformed into a "floating forest" that today attracts tourists and photographers from all over the world.
-The ship, which is an SS Ayrfield and weighs over 1000 tonnes, was built in 1911.
-In 1972, she was brought to Homebush Bay to be dismantled, but fate decided to give her another life.
+And while we're on the subject of a floating forest, let's learn about another one: Homebush Bay, in Sydney, Australia, is where a 102-year-old ship was taken after serving its wartime duty.
+Before it was dismantled, the ship was transformed into a 'floating forest' that today attracts tourists and photographers from all over the world.
+The ship, which is an SS Ayrfield and weighs over 1000 tons, was built in 1911.
+In 1972, it was brought to Homebush Bay to be dismantled, but fate has given it another life.

 About the author